How to Spend the Perfect 24 Hours in Panama City: Itinerary for First-Time Visitors

 Panama Canal

 Although it might not seem it at first glance, visiting the Panama Canal is an unforgettable experience.
 The canal is an engineering marvel on its own.
-And with the tropical scenery around it, it makes for the perfect escape from Panama City’s urban life.
+And with the beautiful tropical scenery around it, I think it makes for the perfect escape from Panama City’s urban life.

 Chow down on a traditional Panamanian lunch in El Cangrejo

-By this time, you’ll have probably built up quite an appetite.
+By this time, we’ll have built up quite an appetite.
 How about grabbing a quick Panamanian lunch to taste all the goodies that Panama has to offer?

-If you want to eat like a local, head back into the city towards the central neighbourhood of El Cangrejo.
-It’s a relatively small business & residential area with restaurants, cafés, and small parks.
+If you want to eat like a local, let’s head back into the city towards the central neighbourhood of El Cangrejo.
+This relatively small business and residential area, centered around Via Argentina, is jam-packed with restaurants, cafés, and small parks.

 Panamanian Lunch Food

-El Trapiche is also a few blocks away from the statue of Albert Einstein’s head sculpted by Carlos Arboleda.
-You can check out this beautiful work of art and take a few pictures while in the area.
+When you’ve finished up, El Trapiche is a few blocks away from the statue of Albert Einstein’s head sculpted by Carlos Arboleda.
+Check out this beautiful work of art and take a few pictures while in the area.

 Not sure what else to eat?
-Here are a few snacks you should try while in Panama City:
+Here are a few snacks I’d suggest trying while in Panama City:

-• Empanadas: Empanadas are a delicious and satisfying snack that’s a must-have in Panama.
-You can get it at restaurants, coffee shops, or normal food stalls.
+• Empanadas: I’ve eaten these all over Central America, and Panama was no exception!
+Empanadas are a delicious and satisfying snack that’s a must-have.
+I found these everywhere around Panama—at restaurants, coffee shops, and food stalls.
 There are several different varieties of empanadas to choose from.
-Some are baked with doughy shells, lightly-fried with flaky shells, or deep-fried with greasy shells.
+Some are baked with doughy shells, lightly fried with flaky shells, or deep-fried with greasy shells.
 The most popular traditional stuffings include beef and chicken.
-You’ll certainly enjoy this tasty little devil!
+I think you’ll enjoy this tasty little devil!

-• Patacones: Also known as tostones, patacones are twice-fried plantains.
-They’re layered with meat and other toppings.
+• Patacones: Also known as tostones, patacones are twice-fried plantains layered with meat and other toppings.
 Patacones are often served as a side dish.
-They’re especially delicious when served sizzling from the fryer.
+I find them especially delicious when served sizzling from the fryer.

 Shop at exclusive stores in Punta Pacifica

-In the Punta Pacifica area, you’ll find the Multiplaza Mall.
-The popular mall features some of the world’s top brands, from Cartier to Zara to Hugo Boss.
-It’s just 20 minutes by taxi from El Cangrejo.
+When we get to the Punta Pacifica area, we’ll find the Multiplaza Pacific Panamá (Avenida Israel).
+When I popped into this popular shopping mall on my first trip to Panama City—mostly to cool off, if I’m being honest!—I spotted some of the world’s top brands, from Cartier to Zara to Hugo Boss.
+The mall is just 10 minutes by taxi from El Cangrejo.

 Punta Pacifica